-Considerable attention has been devoted to the policy-relevant question of whether notfor-profit firms exploit market power (e.g., Philipson and Posner, 2009), especially in the US healthcare sector.
-An important literature broadly finds that not-for-profit hospitals behave similarly to their for-profit competitors (see among others Dranove and Ludwick, 1999; Sloan, 2000; Keeler, Melnick, and Zwanziger, 1999; Duggan, 2002; Silverman and Skinner, 2004; Capps, Carlton, and David, 2020).
-In contrast, a recent study describes significant increases in premiums when a not-for-profit health insurer becomes for-profit (Dafny, 2019).
-The debate on the relationship between ownership structure and conduct in healthcare highlights the fact that, since not-for-profit firms could either be driven by boards strongly linked to local communities or by empire-building managers, not-for-profit conduct is essentially an empirical question.
+Considerable attention has been devoted to the policy-relevant question of whether nonprofit companies exploit market power (e.g., Philipson and Posner, 2009), especially in the US healthcare sector.
+An extensive literature finds that non-profit hospitals behave similarly to their for-profit competitors (see among others Dranove and Ludwick, 1999; Sloan, 2000; Keeler, Melnick, and Zwanziger, 1999; Duggan, 2002; Capps, Carlton, and David, 2020).
+In contrast, Dafny (2019) finds significant increases in premiums when a non-profit health insurer becomes for-profit.
+The debate on the relationship between ownership structure and conduct in healthcare highlights the fact that non-profit conduct is essentially an empirical question.

 Our work is also related to several studies that investigate empirically firms' conduct.
-Craig and Pencavel (1992) and Pencavel and Craig (1994) describe an example where worker cooperatives, as compared to for-profit competitors, are less likely to adjust employment and more likely to adjust wages in response to changes in output prices.
-There is also solid evidence that firms' objectives may go beyond profit maximization.
-For instance, Scott Morton and Podolny (2002) show that California winery owners value their utility from producing quality wines, Garcia-del Barrio and Szymanski (2009) show that European soccer teams seem to operate to maximize wins instead of profits, and Fioretti (2020) shows that firms can display altruistic conduct.
-We contribute to this literature by discussing instead a case where a firm may have deviated from its original objective and behaves as its for-profit competitors.
+Whereas we examine consumer cooperatives, the existing literature (Craig and Pencavel, 1992; Delbono and Reggiani, 2013; Caselli, Costa, and Delbono, 2022) finds that worker cooperatives (labor-managed firms) are less likely to adjust employment and more likely to adjust wages in response to shocks.
+Beyond cooperatives, there is evidence that firms' objectives may go beyond profit maximization: Scott Morton and Podolny (2002) show that California winery owners value their utility from producing quality wines, Garcia-del Barrio and Szymanski (2009) show that European soccer teams maximize wins instead of profits, and Fioretti (2022) shows that firms can display altruistic conduct.
+We contribute to this literature by discussing instead a case where a firm deviates from its original objective and behaves like its for-profit competitors.

-From a methods perspective, this article is related to studies on the identification of firm conduct from market level data, pioneered by Bresnahan (1982) and Lau (1982).
-More recently, Berry and Haile (2014) show that, in a nonparametric oligopoly model, there can be testable restrictions on firm conduct based on shifters of market conditions that are excluded from marginal costs.
-To implement the insight in Berry and Haile (2014) and test for the conduct of cooperatives using instruments, we rely on the methods in Duarte et al. (2021).
-They show that the main weakness of the RV test, potential degeneracy of the test statistic, is in essence a weak instruments problem, and provide a diagnostic to evaluate the quality of the inference produced by the RV test.
-In our setting, the instruments we use are strong for testing when evaluated according to the diagnostic, which makes our inference reliable.
+From a methods perspective, this article is related to studies on the identification of firm conduct from market-level data, pioneered by Bresnahan (1982) and Lau (1982).
+More recently, Berry and Haile (2014) show that, in a nonparametric oligopoly model, there can be testable restrictions on firm conduct based on shifters of market conditions that are excluded from marginal costs.3 To implement the insight in Berry and Haile (2014) and test the conduct of cooperatives using instruments, we rely on the methods in Duarte et al. (2023).
+They show that the main drawback of the RV test, the potential degeneracy of the test statistic, is in essence a weak instrument problem and provide a diagnostic to evaluate the quality of the inference produced by the RV test.
+In our setting, the instruments are strong for testing, which makes inference reliable.